rutujadhanawade/StudyAssist/README.md

 # studyhelp
-This project is made for DoubleSlash Hackathon
+This project is made for Hackathon

+Study helper